Approximating inverse cumulative distribution functions to produce approximate random variables

-The direction we follow is closer aligned to the work by \citet{giles2019random_quadrature,giles2019random_multilevel}, whose analysis proposes a cost model for producing the individual random bits constituting a uniform random number.
+The direction we follow in this paper is more closely aligned to the work by \citet{giles2019random_quadrature,giles2019random_multilevel}, whose analysis proposes a cost model for producing the individual random bits constituting a uniform random number.
 They truncate their uniforms to a fixed number of bits and then add a small offset before using the inverse transform method.
 The nett result from this is to produce a piecewise constant approximation, where the intervals are all of equal width, and the values are the midpoint values of the respective intervals.